mdesantis1984/AgenteIALocal/src/README.architecture.en.md

 Rules:
 - If Base URL or Model is missing → disable Send and show instruction: “Configure in Tools → Options”.

-#### Options

-Objective:
-- Persistently configure the endpoint and credentials.

 ---